benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 You can always do a `$ git pull --rebase` with this configuration:
 `$ git config --global pull.rebase true`

+Setting the config is recommended and powerful, but then, it's important to never pull or rebase master.

+##### Interactive rebase

+Interactive rebasing (-i) provides advanced commit history editing options: combine, split, rewrite, add, remove, and rearrange.

+##### When are force pushes appropriate?

+Force pushes should only be used when the team is trained to constantly use `$ git pull –-rebase`.
+If possible, force pushes should be avoided.
+Where a force push is required, the team should be notified to use `$ git pull -–rebase` if not regularly doing so.
+It is easy to lose work and history when users use `$ git push –-force` with abandon.

 ##### Can you truly lose work?

 The .git/logs/refs folder has the SHA1 for every commit, including the commit made before a disaster had occurred.
 Git does not readily delete commits from your database, so losing work just means the commit with lost work is no longer being referenced by a tag (branch) or another commit.
 If you can find the SHA1, you can make a temporary branch to your work and recover it.